Edwin L. Heller: Korean War

 During the Korean War, Heller was assigned as commander of the 16th Fighter-Interceptor Squadron in the 51st Fighter-Interceptor Wing in 1952.
 Stationed at Suwon Air Base in South Korea, Heller flew the North American F-86 Sabres and shot down his first MiG-15 on November 17, 1952.

 During his 59th mission which occurred on January 23, 1953, Heller and his squadron pilot, Dolphin D. Overton flew north of the Yalu River in search of MiG formations.
 Heller and Overton both shot down aircraft, with Heller credited with destroying two more MiG-15s.
 Heller was then struck by a MiG and ejected out of his crippled F-86.
-Due to the winds at the border between China-North Korea, he landed at a village in Northeast China.
+Due to the winds at the border between China and North Korea, he landed at a village in Northeast China.
 Upon landing, his left leg suffered a compound fracture and he was apprehended by a villager armed with a bolo knife.
 After the villager found out that Heller was not armed, he and other villagers loaded him into a truck and handed him to the authorities who placed him into a prison and informed him that he would never be released unless he signed a confession that the border crossing into China was on orders from his commanders.

 During his time in prison, he was not tortured physically, but spent his imprisonment in solitary confinement, where he remained in rudimentary and painful conditions for more than two years.
 Eventually, he underwent a third operation that gave him the use of his left leg.
 After a short mock trial in Beijing on May 24, 1955, Heller and the other pilots 1st Lt.
 Harold E. Fischer, 1st Lt.
 Lyle W. Cameron and 1st Lt.
 Roland W. Parks — were found guilty of violating Chinese territory by flying across the border while on missions over North Korea.
 On 31 May, the pilots were released and deported to Hong Kong, where they were repatriated back to the United States.